-Following CBN's 0.5% Rate Hike, The Stock Market Declines By 0.20 Percent
+The Stock Market Declines By 0.20 Percent Due to CBN's 0.5% Rate Hike

-Following CBN’s 0.5% Rate Hike, The Stock Market Declines By 0.20 Percent
+The Stock Market Declines By 0.20 Percent Due to CBN’s 0.5% Rate Hike

 Following CBN 0.5% Rate Hike, The Stock Market Declines By 0.20 Percent